tekinmuhammed/Integer-to-English-Words/ReadMe.md

 ### License

-This project is open-source and available under the `MIT License`.
+TThis project is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.